Know Your Rights

 Knowing Your Rights Can Help You Make Better Decisions

 Since its inception, the United States of America has been unique in its concern for fairness and justice in the legal process.
-Every single citizen and legal resident of the U.S. is guaranteed certain rights under the Constitution.
-Even those accused, charged, or convicted of a criminal offense still retain legal rights.
-In the event that these rights are violated at any point in the proceedings, from the arrest to the trial, the outcome of a criminal case can, and usually will, change often in favor of the defendant.
-The media and the public has become consumed with ‘victim’s rights.’
+Every single citizen and resident of the U.S. is guaranteed certain rights under the Constitution.
+Even those accused, charged or convicted of a criminal offense still retain legal rights.
+If these rights are violated at any point in the proceedings, from the arrest to the trial, the outcome of a criminal case can and usually will change in favor of the defendant.
+The media and the public have become consumed with ‘victim’s rights.’
 We focus on your rights!

-If you or someone you know has been charged with a crime or is being investigated for a criminal allegation, it is vital to consult with a trusted criminal attorney who has extensive experience protecting defendant’s rights.
+If you or someone you know has been charged with a crime or under investigation for a criminal allegation, it is vital to consult with a trusted criminal attorney who has extensive experience protecting defendant’s rights.
 Please contact us today at (248) 263-6800 for a FREE consultation to ensure your legal rights are protected.

-Individuals who have been accused or charged with a crime have various legal rights, five of which are extremely important and should always be invoked.
+Individuals who have been accused or charged with a crime have various legal rights.
+Five constitutional rights are especially important and you should always invoke them.
 They include:

 Defendant’s Right to an Attorney

 Every defendant has the right to obtain legal counsel.
 If an individual cannot afford an attorney, the court must appoint one at no cost.
-A person being investigator for a criminal offense should always invoke their right to speak to an attorney before answering any questions.
-A defendant can also choose to represent him/herself in court, which is NOT recommended.
+A person being investigatod for a criminal offense should always invoke their right to speak to an attorney before answering any questions.
+A defendant can also choose to represent him/herself in court; however, this is NOT recommended.

 Defendant’s Right to a Jury Trial